jxjshaw/jxjshaw.github.io/_posts/2004-01-01-Wifi-Beerbong.md

               <h1 class="title-main-about">Software was a failure</h1>

               <p class="lead">  I did not work on our software for this project.
-The only code I wrote was for the arduino.
+The only code I wrote was for the arduino sending out a request.
 Nonetheless I still have an opinion about the software.<p>

                 <img class="content-image"  src="../../images/projects/beerbong/userfloww.jpg" alt="Jeff" >

-                 <p class="lead">   Some features we just didn't get around to implementing.
-For instance, the score ranking.
-Other features, I think we could have been better off avoiding.
-In particular the facebook login.
+                 <p class="lead">   Some features, like the score ranking, we just didn't get around to implementing.
+Other features, like the facebook login, I think we could have been better off avoiding.
 Although it's important for social games to link to social profiles, I think there are easier ways for someone to login than to type in their facebook email and password.
-One option I would love to explore in the future would be installing a camera on the beerbong and leveraging facial recognition to tag participants.<p>
+In the future, one option I would love to explore would be installing a camera on the beerbong and leveraging a facial recognition service to tag participants.<p>

                   <h1 class="title-main-about">Check it out</h1>